 Step 1: You input your query, and an agent rewrites it, correcting errors if any (you would have experienced this in ChatGPT, for instance)

-Step 2: Another agent then decides whether it needs more details to answer your question, and then the query is sent to the LLM as a prompt
+Step 2: Another agent then decides whether it needs more details to answer your question, and then the query is sent to the language model as a prompt

-Step 3: A third agent now runs a check with the relevant sources.
-It then decides which source is the most contextual and relevant, and retrieves it accordingly.
+Step 3: A third agent reviews retrieved documents and determines which source is the most contextual and relevant, and retrieves it accordingly.

 Here’s a graphical representation of how it works: